Barrie Environmental Centre

 Each multi-residential property is supplied with large collection carts as well as small, in-unit kitchen bins to collect organic material and transport it to the building's recycling and organics collection area.
 Once the bins are full they can be emptied into your building's large organics carts.

-mandatory for all residents in order for your building to receive municipal garbage collection services (Council Motion 15-G-233).
+mandatory for all residents in order for your building to receive municipal garbage collection services (Council Motion 15-G-223).
 The multi-residential organics program helps extend the life of the landfill and is designed to help residents manage their waste differently while helping to divert everyday household organic waste from the landfill.

 Where does it go? lookup tool to check for specific items.

 Acceptable items in the organics program (green bin):

 Non-compostable plastic bags are NOT accepted in Barrie’s organics program.
 Plastic bags labelled only as “bio-degradable”, “degradable” or “oxo” degradable are also NOT accepted in the organics program.
 These bags are not acceptable at the composting facility that accepts Barrie’s organics material because they contaminate the finished compost.

 Tip: Disposable coffee cups make great containers for food scraps/peels.
 When preparing meals, just drop the filled cup into your organics bin!